-If first aid is not required, the member of staff who is aware of a student engaging in or suspected to be at risk of engaging in self-harm should consult with the DSL (or DDSLs) as soon as possible and importantly before the student leaves the school site.
+If first aid is not required, the member of staff who is aware of a student engaging in or suspected to be at risk of engaging in self-harm should consult with the DSL (or DDSLs) as soon as possible and importantly before the student leaves the school site and ensure that it is logged on CPOMs.

 School staff may experience a range of feelings in response to a student who is self-harming such as sadness, shock, disbelief, guilt, helplessness, disgust, anger and rejection.
-The member of staff will be supported and if appropriate given time to compose themselves before returning to their normal
+The member of staff will be supported and if appropriate given time to compose themselves before returning to their normal duties.
+The Self-Harm Care Pathway summarises the process - Appendix 2

-12. Roles and Responsibilities of the School Nurse, Pastoral Support Team and DSL
+Roles and Responsibilities of the School Nurse, Pastoral Support Team and DSL